Man, I have been busy.

 !
 Personnel: This is the earliest OAITW tape with Richard Greene.
-If there was a Santa Barbara show on 4/12/73, that would probably have been his debut.
+The Santa Barbara show on 4/12/73 was probably his debut.
 Otherwise, this is, since he is not present on 4/15/73.

 !
 R: I love that you can hear the band talking things over between tunes, though wish we could hear just a little bit better!

 ! a-t01 (1) DG: "We're gonna go to the races, folks."